 How do you clean snake plant leaves?

 Big, thick snake plant leaves are serious dust magnets!
-I have a post about how I clean houseplant leaves, but here are the basics:
+I have an article about how I clean houseplant leaves, but here are the basics:

 What do you do when a snake plant grows babies?